GenericMappingTools/gmt/doc/rst/source/supplements/x2sys/x2sys_merge.rst

 Required Arguments
 ------------------

+.. _-A:

 **-A**\ *main_COElist.d*
     Specify the file *main_COElist.d* with the main crossover error data base.

+.. _-M:

 **-M**\ *new_COElist.d*
     Specify the file *new_COElist.d* with the newly computed crossover error data base.

 Optional Arguments
 ------------------